Authentication schemes

 Best for:

-• Private integrations within an organization
+- Private integrations within an organisation